MehmetAyaz35/MehmetAyaz35/README.md

 ### Hello 👋, I'm Mehmet Ayaz

-👨‍💻 I'm currently studying Software Testing Engineering at Nackademin, and my education is coming to an end.
+👨‍💻 I have recently completed my studies in Software Testing Engineering at Nackademin and successfully finished my internship in the field.

-📍 At the moment, I'm doing an internship in the field and actively looking for job opportunities where I can continue to grow and apply my skills.
+📍 I am now actively seeking job opportunities where I can continue to grow and apply my skills.

 🎯 I'm committed to specializing in IT and constantly improving my technical knowledge.